 5 min read · Design

-Pearl Gray fills a specific gap in Hardie's palette — light enough to read modern without darkness, cool enough to read contemporary without warmth.
-Here's where it works.
+Pearl Gray fills a specific gap in James Hardie's ColorPlus palette — light enough to read modern without darkness, cool enough to read contemporary without warmth.
+It's the answer when Iron Gray feels too heavy and Arctic White feels too stark.
+This guide covers how it behaves under California light, where it fits, and the trim that makes or breaks it.

 What Pearl Gray actually looks like